thaisserpac/CSCI-2356-Winter24-Project/README.md

-This is a page is a form on natural burial
+This is a form on natural burial to be filled by users